Foster Cummings

 Foster Cummings (born in 1973) is a Trinidad and Tobago politician representing the People's National Movement.
-He has served as a Member of Parliament in the House of Representatives for La Horquetta/Talparo since the 2020 general election.
-He is the current Minister of Youth Development and National Service and General Secretary for the People's National Movement.
+He was elected Member of Parliament in the House of Representatives for La Horquetta/Talparo in the 2020 general election.
+He was Minister of Youth Development and National Service under Keith Rowley and General Secretary for the People's National Movement.

 Early life

 Cummings was born in 1973 and grew up in Indian Trail, Couva.
 His father is a cane-cutter and his mother is a market vendor.
 From a young age, Cummings helped his mother sell provisions at the market in Couva.
-He attended the Tortuga RC, Milton Presbyterian, Couva Junior Secondary and Carapichaima Senior Comprehensive schools.
+He attended the Tortuga RC, Milton Presbyterian, Couva Junior Secondary, and Carapichaima Senior Comprehensive schools.
 He attended the Cipriani College of Labour and Co-operative Studies, receiving an associate degree in co-operative studies.
-He then received a bachelors of science in political science and government from the University of the West Indies at St. Augustine.
+He then received a bachelor of science in political science and government from the University of the West Indies at St. Augustine.

 Cummings began his business career in 1998 and became involved in multiple retail businesses, as well as focusing on the construction and real estate development industries.
 He is a founding member of the Heliconia Foundation for Young Professionals.
 He has also worked as a commissioner for the Port Authority of Trinidad and Tobago and as a Cooperative Officer at the Ministry of Labour and Cooperatives.